leogcry22/Hades-VegaM/README.md

 ## Overview

-Hacked latest AMD graphics driver to bring back support for abandoned Kaby Lake G SoC's builtin GPU (Radeon™ RX Vega M GL/Radeon™ RX Vega M GH), such as Intel NUC Hades Canyon and a series of products from other brands.
+Hacked latest AMD graphics driver to bring back support for abandoned Kaby Lake G SoC's builtin GPU (Radeon™ RX Vega M GL/GH), such as Intel NUC Hades Canyon and a series of products from other brands.

 ### Preview